dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 ## Services injected into Program.c

-Any service registered with the DI container can be injected into *Program.c* method:
+Any service registered with the DI container can be resolved from `app.Services` in *Program.cs*:

 [!code-csharp[](dependency-injection/samples/6.x/DependencyInjectionSample/Program.cs?name=snippet1)]